 The Center for Innovation & Entrepreneurship is dedicated to advancing education and support for Augsburg students and graduates in the disciplines of innovation, entrepreneurship, and leadership.
 Its focus will be on the practice and psychology of innovation and entrepreneurship, with a focus on the synthesis and sequencing of design thinking, lean start-up, and agile frameworks.
 It is intended to yield practical learnings and outcomes for students and graduates alike.

-The Center’s 2020-21 Innovator Series will feature six speakers between now and the end of the 2020-21 academic year.
+The Center’s Innovator Series features six speakers each academic year.

 Yasameen Sajady is the co-founder and Chief of Operations at Maazah, founded with her sisters and mother in 2014.
 “Growing up, we can’t remember a meal that didn’t include Mom’s famous Magic Green Sauce.
 A phenomenal cook, her secret blend of cilantro and peppers was the universal condiment that made everything more flavorful and delicious.
 We put it on everything — from rice and korma to tacos and pizza.”